bips-hb/ConNIS_results/README.md

-# Scripts and results for "ConNIS..." by Hanke, Harten and Foraita (2025).
+# Scripts and results for "ConNIS..."
+(by Hanke, Harten and Foraita, 2025)

 - [Scripts and results for "ConNIS..." by Hanke, Harten and Foraita (2025).](#scripts-and-results-for--connis--by-hanke--harten-and-foraita--2025-)
   * [Prerequisites](#prerequisites)